‘World’s Sexiest Nurse’ Lauren Drain Flaunts Killer Bikini Body With A Pig On Bahamas Beach

 Lauren’s website offers blog posts, with the star speaking to her readers with encouraging words.

 “Maintaining a healthy weight is about a lot more than just the numbers you see on a scale, It also includes achieving a suitable body composition.
-While weight loss and inches lost often go hand in hand it is possible to lose many inched without seeing the scale budge at all,” Lauren wrote.
+While weight loss and inches lost often go hand in hand it is possible to lose many inched [sic] without seeing the scale budge at all,” Lauren wrote.

 “When embarking on a weight-loss or body transformation journey it is important to take both measurements into consideration when measuring your weight and fitness achievements and gauging the success of your workout plan,” she added.

-Those workout plans seem to be earning Lauren cash – handy for when diapers start becoming a household item.
-Fans wishing to see more of Lauren should follow her Instagram.
+Those workout plans seem to be earning Lauren cash, which will be handy for when diapers start becoming a household item.